For the second letter in our A to Z of Fine Motor Series, we created a Bead Balloon for Hand Strengthening.

 HOW TO SET UP BEAD BALLOON FOR HAND STRENGHTENING ACTIVITY

 I tipped water beads into a small bottle so they covered the bottom.
-I then poured in water to fill two-thirds of the bottle.
-I left the water beads soaking overnight.
+I then poured in water to fill two-thirds of the bottle and left the water beads soaking overnight.

 The next morning the water beads had soaked up all the water and had expanded in size.
 With hindsight, I used too many water beads.
 When I opened up the bottle the water beads burst free from the container.
 As there was not enough space for the water beads to grow as big as they usually do.

 However, this worked to our advantage too.
 As the water beads were smaller they were more firm and didn’t break as easily.